chesterlee0722/hackerrank/README.md

 # hackerrank
 Learning python in hackerrank

-Here is my solution of learning python in hackerrank, if you have any better solution, let me know please.
+Here is my solution of learning python in hackerrank, if you have any better solution, let me know please, like an issue.

-Email:sunnylyme@163.com